• Skip to primary navigation

 Cuisine: American, Asian, Fusion

-• For this recipe, I like using red miso because it is the most full-flavored and robust miso.
-The lighter misos will work too but they tend to be more delicate and lighter in flavor.
+• Type of Miso - For this recipe, I like using red miso because it is the most full-flavored and robust miso.
+If you are new to miso, you can try using the light miso (white and yellow miso) which have a more delicate and lighter in flavor.

 Ingredients